Retail Açaí Drinks vs Real Açaí Bowl from São Paulo, Brazil

 In terms of their colour, they looked very much like the Brazilian dessert, with both flavours being rather indistinguishable in hue.

 Taste wise, it was completely different from what I had in Brazil!
 It tasted very much like something between a sour plum drink and the hawthorn berry snack that we have locally.
 There were also little beady bits, which I vaguely remember from my experience with the dessert in Brazil, so I think those are from the açaí berry.
 Any typical berry taste could have been as much my imagination as actual.
 And I couldn't taste much of a difference between the plain and blueberry flavours!
 Hm...
-Although, I suppose that is kinda expected given that blueberry came after the sugar in terms of proportion of ingredients.
+Although, I suppose that is somewhat expected given that blueberry came after the sugar in terms of proportion of ingredients.

 I suppose those who like sour plum and sour preserved fruits would like this, but even my mom who does like sour plum drinks didn't like this one.
 I personally hate the sour preserved fruit taste, so this was drinkable, but a bit on the yucky side to me.
 Needless to say, I was very disappointed!